lxsmnsyc/rx-single/README.md

 ```

 ## Changelogs
+* 0.4.0
+  - Null values are now guarded.
+Previously, only undefined values are guarded.
 * 0.3.0
   - Disposable deprecated.
 Single now uses AbortController for representing state of disposition.
   - Renamed doOnDispose to doOnAbort